Rosetta Stone and Google settle trademark lawsuit

-Language-software maker Rosetta Stone Inc has agreed to drop its trademark infringement lawsuit against Google Inc over the search engine company's advertising practices.
+Language-software maker Rosetta Stone Inc (RST.N) has agreed to drop its trademark infringement lawsuit against Google Inc (GOOG.O) over the search engine company's advertising practices.

 The companies agreed to settle all claims and dismiss the suit, according to a filing on Wednesday in U.S. District Court in Alexandria, Virginia.
 The terms of the settlement were not specified.